botherder/vxcage/README.md

     Available commands:
       help        Show this help
       tags        Retrieve list of tags
-      find        Find a file by md5, sha256, ssdeep or tag get         Retrieve a file by sha256
+      find        Find a file by md5, sha256, ssdeep, tag or date get         Retrieve a file by sha256
       add         Upload a file to the server